jb100plus/PrepareRmArchivBatchImport/Readme.md

+## PrepareRmArchivBatchImport

-the project is in c# with visual studio 2019 one workbook for to projects, its windows only\
+the project is realized in c# with visual studio 2019 one workbook for to projects, its windows only

 this is a very special solution for a very special problem \
 what doe we have is \